Ali Milani: Political career

-Antisemitism and comments on Israel
+Alleged antisemitism and comments on Israel

-In April 2017, The Independent and The Jewish Chronicle reported on a series of anti-Semitism scandals involving candidates for NUS positions.
-Amongst them, it was raised that in 2011–13 he had posted tweets that were anti-Semitic.
-Milani wrote that Israel has "no right to exist".
-He tweeted as a reply to somebody, "Nah u won't mate, it'll cost you a pound #Jew."
+In April 2017, The Independent and The Jewish Chronicle reported on alleged antisemitism among candidates for NUS positions, including several social media posts made by Milani.
+In one, he wrote that Israel has "no right to exist".
+In another, he replied to another user saying, "Nah u won't mate, it'll cost you a pound #Jew."
 Milani replied that his past comments were "unacceptable".
-He wrote: "I have apologised unreservedly for these comments before and I do so again.
+He wrote, "I have apologised unreservedly for these comments before and I do so again.
 They do not reflect how I see the world today.
 These tweets are from an incredibly long time ago – when I was 16 to 17 years old."

 He said in July 2019 of the controversy that "I went on an educational journey, engaged with the community and apologised on every public platform I've ever had."
 In November 2019 he said that: "I have lots of Jewish friends and colleagues who've sat me down, and I've learned from them.
 But it's within everyone's right not to accept my apology."

 The Jewish Chronicle also reported on comments made by Milani on Iranian channel Press TV in 2015.
 Milani had led the Boycott, Divestment and Sanctions movement at Brunel University—a Palestinian-led campaign to boycott Israel.
 Asked on whether boycotts were an alternative to "armed struggle", Milani said that "there's no reason why we need to frame the argument as binary".
 He told The Jewish Chronicle that "I made it clear that BDS was a peaceful method for people in the UK to advance an end to human rights violations."
 He also advocated "pushing for education on this issue – specifically in schools and colleges like mine" and discussed visiting the Auschwitz concentration camp.

 Electoral performance

-In the 2018 Hillingdon London Borough Council election, Milani was the third of three elected councillors for the Heathrow Villages, finishing behind the other Labour Party candidates Peter Money (1,517 votes) and Ingrid Nelson (1,475 votes) and ahead of the first Conservative Party candidate (1,133 votes).
+In the 2018 Hillingdon London Borough Council election, Milani was the third of three elected councillors for the Heathrow Villages, finishing behind the other Labour Party candidates, Peter Money (1,517 votes) and Ingrid Nelson (1,475 votes), and ahead of the first Conservative Party candidate (1,133 votes).
 The turnout was 34.5%.

-In the 2019 general election, Ali Milani received a 37.6% vote share with 18,141 votes, losing to Boris Johnson's 52.6% vote share of 25,351.
-This is a majority of 7,210 (15%).
-It marked a 1.8% increase for the Conservative Party and 2.4% decrease for the Labour Party in Uxbridge and South Ruislip, with a turnout of 68.5%.
+In the 2019 general election, Ali Milani received a 37.6% vote share, with 18,141 votes, losing to Boris Johnson's 52.6% vote share (25,351 votes).
+This was a majority of 7,210 (15%).
+It marked a 1.8% increase for the Conservative Party, and 2.4% decrease for the Labour Party in Uxbridge and South Ruislip, with a turnout of 68.5%.